We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Can CBD cream make eczema worse?

-If your CBD product contains terpenes, there’s a chance this can boost itching.
+If your CBD product contains terpenes, there’s a chance this can increase itching.
 Plus, some CBD products contain coconut, which while helpful for some cases of eczema, can lead to an allergic reaction for those with tree nut allergies.

 Remember to read the product label carefully and do a patch test to avoid an allergic reaction.